danielrosehill/Linux-STT-And-Voice-Assistants/README.md

 | ✅ In Scope | Voice-to-X | Voice-to-MCP, voice-to-commands, and similar tools |
 | ❌ Out of Scope | TTS | Text-to-speech synthesis tools |
 | ❌ Out of Scope | TTS Applications | Voice cloning and other TTS applications |

+## Project Classification

+All these are my subjective thoughts:

+Speech to text (STT) can be integrated into applications or at the OS level.
+For most applications, OS-level functionality is far more powerful, useful, and sustainable.
+You can use and pay for one good STT app that will work across software - whether it's available via web browser or a local application.

+OpenAI's decision to open-source Whisper has created a welcome flourishing of STT projects using Whisper - creating a sprawling long tail of tools in a corner of the voice technology world that was once lacking a diversity of tools.

+These implementations usually assume or install a local copy of Whisper.
+But there are some which enable the user to choose whether to use a local or commercial/cloud-hosted STT.

+Many voice technologies combine first pass STT with second pass LLM text optimisation.
+These are included, also.
+Finally, STT tools can be divided further into those which "simply" do STT and those which do STT and then add a secondary layer.
+For example: tools which combine STT with MCP calling or combined STT and computer use agents.
+In these tools,the STT feature may be secondary in importance to the main use.
+For want of a better label, I may sometimes call these "STT + do stuff."
+But both sets of tools are highly valuable.

 ## Largest Projects (1000+ Stars)